 a.
 Unavailable Services; Call Blocking and Fraud.
 Spectrum does not offer or provide certain operator-assisted services such as dial around services (10-10-XXX), pay services, and third-party billing.
 Spectrum blocks access to calls with 900 and 976 area codes and to international chat lines.
 In addition, Spectrum will initiate toll blocking if Customer’s excessive use of any toll has surpassed the threshold set by Spectrum and/or Customer’s account is delinquent.
 Notwithstanding any other provision of the Service Agreement or this Attachment, Spectrum may block calls which (i) are made to certain countries, cities, or central office exchanges, or (ii) use certain authorization codes, as Spectrum, in its sole discretion, deems reasonably necessary to prevent unlawful or fraudulent use of Communications Services.

 b.
 Service Outages.
 Communications Service modems are electrically powered and will not work in a power outage or if the required broadband connection is disrupted or not operating.
 In the event of power outages, the modem, including all phones and Services connected to or powered by it, will not work.
 Power outages will disrupt Enhanced 911 (“E911”) service and the use of Communications Service as the connection between a security system and central monitoring services.
-Spectrum may supply Customer with a battery backup for use in the event of a non-network related outage.
 COMMUNICATIONS SERVICE DOES NOT HAVE ITS OWN POWER SUPPLY.
 IF THERE IS A POWER OUTAGE, OR IF THERE IS A DISRUPTION TO THE SPECTRUM NETWORK OR FACILITIES, COMMUNICATIONS SERVICE WILL NOT WORK.
 CUSTOMER ACKNOWLEDGES THAT IN SUCH CASES IT WILL NOT BE POSSIBLE TO PLACE OR RECEIVE CALLS INCLUDING CALLS TO ACCESS EMERGENCY 911 SERVICES.

 4. Use of Services.
 Customer is solely responsible for: (i) prevention of Prohibited Use and unauthorized, unlawful, or fraudulent use of, or access to, Communications Services, which use or access is expressly prohibited; and (ii) administration and non-disclosure of any authorization codes provided by Spectrum to Customer.
 Spectrum may require Customer to immediately shut down its transmission of signals if Spectrum concludes, in its sole discretion, that such transmission is a Prohibited Use or causing interference to other customers or with other transmissions generally.